jonathanskuy/cat-profile-optimiser/documentation/SECURITY.md

 - **Dataset.** We use the [PetFinder.my Adoption Prediction](https://www.kaggle.com/competitions/petfinder-adoption-prediction) dataset, publicly available for the Kaggle competition, for model training only.
 Scope: cats only (`Type == 2`), single-cat listings, ~4,943 records.
 - **No dataset in the repo.** Raw data is excluded via `.gitignore` (`data/`) and not committed or redistributed.
 Users download it themselves from Kaggle.
 Only the small breed/color/state label CSVs are needed at runtime (for dropdown display).
 The large `train.csv` and images are training-only.
 - **No user input is persisted.** Cat attributes entered into the app are processed in-memory to produce a score and explanation; nothing is logged, stored, or written to disk.
 The app holds the current cat in Streamlit session state for the session only.
-- **LLM calls (description-rewrite feature).** When a user requests a rewrite, the cat's supplied attributes and original description are sent to the configured LLM provider.
-No personal data about the *user* is collected or sent, only the listing content they entered. _[Once the provider is chosen, note it and its data-retention terms here.]_
+- **LLM calls (description-rewrite feature).** When a user requests a rewrite, the cat's supplied attributes and original description are sent to Google's Gemini API (via Google AI Studio).
+No personal data about the *user* is collected or sent (only the listing content they entered).
+Users of the free-tier API should note that Google may use free-tier API data to improve its products (per Google AI Studio's terms).
+No user-identifying information is included in requests, only cat listing details.
 - **No photo upload implemented.** The photo-quality stretch feature was not built, so no images are uploaded, processed, or stored.

 ## 2. Secrets management